-At McNary Dam, ESBSs will be installed and operating between April 5 and April 15 (two weeks later than other NWW projects) to allow juvenile lamprey passage directly through turbines without bypass collection.
+At McNary Dam, ESBSs will be installed and operating between April 2 and April 15 (about two weeks later than other NWW projects) to allow juvenile lamprey passage directly through turbines without bypass collection.
 See FPP Chapter 7 (MCN), section 2.3.2.2.

-At Lower Monumental, Little Goose, and Lower Granite, fallback adult lamprey collected off fish separators and other areas of the juvenile fish facilities will be released into the forebay rather than being bypassed back into the tailrace or transported downstream.
+At Ice Harbor, Lower Monumental, Little Goose, and Lower Granite, fallback adult lamprey collected off fish separators and other areas of the juvenile fish facilities will be released into the forebay rather than being bypassed back into the tailrace or transported downstream.

 Turbine cooling water strainer inspections will be conducted once per month from mid-December until mid-June at the four lower Snake River dams, and from mid-December to mid-July at McNary Dam.
 If 10 or more juvenile lamprey are collected during the last sample date in June/July, an additional month of inspections should be made.